Plain English Summary

 Who is the main contact?

-Professor N West
+Prof. N West

 A clinical study to measure the anti-erosion properties of two dentifrices

-We will evaluate the protective effects of a stannous-containing toothpaste compared to a conventional toothpaste by comparing the enamel protection efficacy (loss of tooth enamel as measured by surfometry) of two dentifrices in a 10-day in situ erosion model.
+This study will evaluate the protective effects of a stannous-containing toothpaste compared to a conventional toothpaste by comparing the enamel protection efficacy (loss of tooth enamel as measured by surfometry) of two dentifrices in a 10-day in situ erosion model.
 This trial will evaluate the protective effects of stannous ions on sections of human enamel that are repeatedly subjected to a citric acid drink challenge.
 Loss of enamel will be evaluated and compared by the use of surfometry (profilometry).

 NRES South West - Exeter REC, 24/03/2015, ref: 15/SW/0028